 Christmas Past at Tyntesfield National Trust

-A festive trail created by the National Trust, Super Culture and artists and communities from North Somerset
+During December 2024, a festive trail was created by the National Trust, Super Culture and artists and communities from North Somerset

-Communities and artists from across North Somerset have come together with the Tyntesfield Team to tell new creative stories that pay homage to the histories of different spaces.
-Over 250 people of all ages, many of whom have visited the estate for the first time, have played a part.
+Communities and artists from across North Somerset came together with the Tyntesfield Team to tell new creative stories that paid homage to the histories of different spaces.
+Over 250 people of all ages, many of whom have visited the estate for the first time, played a part.

 LIBRARY